junxit/us-congress-bills-113/metadata.md

 - 2014-09-11 — Motion to reconsider laid on the table Agreed to without objection.
 - 2014-09-11 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 402 - 0 (Roll no. 496). (text: CR 9/9/2014 H7349)
 - 2014-09-11 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 402 - 0 (Roll no. 496).(text: CR 9/9/2014 H7349)
+- 2014-09-15 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.